alibaba/graph-learn/docs/en/dgs/tutorial.md

 echo $DgsServiceIP
 ```

-Ref to [dgs deployment doc](deploy.md) for more details about service configuration.
+Ref to [DGS deployment doc](deploy.md) for more details about service configuration.

 ### 5.3 Start dataloader
-In order to access the dgs from your dataloader machine, you need to register its host name with its service ip first:
+In order to access the DGS from your dataloader machine, you need to register its host name with its service ip first:
 ```shell
 echo "$DgsServiceIP  dynamic-graph-service.info" >> /etc/hosts
 ```